 MTA is dedicated to excellence in academics, personal, and professional growth and promotes friendship amongst its members.
 In addition to general meetings, and activities, MTA is proud to assist the Diversity Programs Office with their spring high school recruiting workshop: Vision.

 Two female Purdue pilots compete with war veterans, general aviation pilots, and other collegiate teams in a race across the country.
 A ground crew assists the flight team in planning their route and monitoring flight conditions.

 The Female Recruiting and Retention Initiative (FRRI) focuses on majors offered by the School of Engineering Technology.

 NOGLSTP at Purdue is a self-governing regional group affiliate of the National Organization of Gay and Lesbian Scientists and Technical Professionals, Inc. (NOGLSTP).
 Our purpose is to encourage and promote an environment for Lesbian, Gay, Bi-sexual, Transgender and Queer (LGBTQ) students, faculty, staff, and their partners at Purdue (especially in the Colleges of Engineering, Science, and the Purdue Polytechnic Institute) that is supportive and inclusive and free from discrimination and bias.

-Women in Construction Management promotes the positive aspects of being a women in the construction industry through community involvement, volunteer work, and career oriented activities
+Women in Construction Management promotes the positive aspects of being a woman in the construction industry through community involvement, volunteer work and career oriented activities

-The purpose of this organization is to educate and promote awareness of women in aviation as well as develop personal and professional relationships in the aviation industry.
+Women in Aviation educates and promotes awareness of women in aviation and develops personal and professional relationships in the aviation industry.

-We are a chapter of Women in Aviation, International.
-Women in Aviation, International is a nonprofit organization dedicated to providing networking, education, mentoring and scholarship opportunities for women (and men) who are striving for challenging and fulfilling careers in the aviation and aerospace industries.
+It is a chapter of Women in Aviation, International, a nonprofit organization dedicated to providing networking, education, mentoring and scholarship opportunities for women and men who are striving for challenging and fulfilling careers in the aviation and aerospace industries.